 One of the biggest sources of confusion to the new ACT! user is the use of layouts.
 The layout refers to the order in which fields appear on the ACT! screens as well as the colors, fonts, and graphics that you see.
 You can specify the colors, fonts, and graphics in the layout as well as the position and order of fields.
-If the database Administrator created new fields for the database, he then needed to add them to a layout.
-In Chapter 14, I explain how you can create your own customized layouts.
+If the database Administrator creates new fields for the database, he needs to add them to a layout.
+In Chapter 13, I explain how you can create your own customized layouts in one of the following ways: